leterDieu/Stellarity-mcoc/wiki/dev/docs/items/spirit_dagger.md

 - This item pairs extremely well with [Sharanga](sharanga.md), since Arrows shot from are unaffected by gravity, meaning that it is easier to snipe targets from far away in order to potentially attract Spirits.

 ## Trivia
-- This is the second Developer weapon to get added into FSEE, the first being [Prismatic Punch](prismatic_punch.md).
+- This is the second Developer weapon to get added into Stellarity, the first being [Prismatic Punch](prismatic_punch.md).
 - This weapon is based on Spirit Daggers - a weapon used by Evelynn[^1] in Roblox BedWars[^2].
-    - This is also a reference to the fact that FokaStudio loves this game and plays it far more often than he is coding.
+    - This is also a reference to the fact that kohara loves this game and plays it far more often than he is coding.
 - This item had a total of 3 different drop chances prior to official release.
     - It first started with 12.5% base chance with 2.5% Looting bonus, then 15%/+3.5% before being nerfed to 10%/+1%, which stayed to this date.
-- Prior to official release of 1.6a, Spirits used to directly heal 4:heart::heart: HP instead of granting 4:yellow_heart::yellow_heart: Absorption like it does now.
+- Prior to official release of 2.0a, Spirits used to directly heal 4:heart::heart: HP instead of granting 4:yellow_heart::yellow_heart: Absorption like it does now.
 This change was made to further replicate how Evelynn kit works in Roblox Bedwars.
-- Spirit Dagger holds the title of the most tweaked weapon before its official release in a stable version, having been tweaked countless times prior to its release in 1.6a.
+- Spirit Dagger holds the title of the most tweaked weapon before its official release in a stable version, having been tweaked countless times prior to its release in 2.0a.
     - Some of the changes haven't even been listed on changelog Discord channel.
 - In a development log made on January 27th 2023, Spirits were said have a light blue glowing outline, however this wasn't actually implemented.
 - In PvP, dying to AoE slash attack will result in a custom death message - `VICTIM had their spirit consumed by PLAYER`.